 A long-time leader in the early childhood field, CCCC was the first center in the Labor Management network and one of the first centers in the SUNY system to receive national accreditation from the National Academy of Early Childhood Programs, a division of the National Association for the Education of Young Children (NAEYC).
 This program was developed to ensure high standards in early childhood programs.
 The Center and 3PK programs are currently participating in QUALITYstarsNY.

-The center operates on "blended funding.”
+The Center operates on "blended funding.”
 This includes parents' fees, which are the primary revenue source, and SUNY grant money for student families.
 In addition, the New York State Labor Management Child Care Advisory Committee, which represents the major NYS unions, provides grant money for state employees.

 These funders mandate that CCCC’s early care and education program serves SUNY students, faculty and staff needs, as well as those of other state employees in its Early Care and Education Program for infants through 5-year-olds.
 However, about 40-50 percent of our slots serve the community at large.
 School age programs are available to all families on a first come, first served basis.
+The 3PK program is available to all Dunkirk families.

 Campus and Community Children's Center is administered with attention to the needs of its children, parents, and staff.
 The programs are developmentally appropriate and are staffed by adults who understand child development and are committed to professional development.

-The center's continuous growth is credited to the extraordinary collaboration and cooperation of so many since 1974.
+The Center's continuous growth is credited to the extraordinary collaboration and cooperation of so many since 1974.
 Our growth confirms that it takes a community of caring, concerned individuals to provide the necessary support systems that allow for development.